martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 }
 ```

 `rain_block` means that rain protection is currently blocking irrigation.
-It does not mean merely that a rain-delay value or rain sensor exists. `rain_block_seconds` is the non-negative time until the active block expires.
+It does not mean merely that a rain-delay value or rain sensor exists. `rain_block_seconds` is the non-negative time until the active block expires. `rain_sensor_enabled` reports whether the configured rain input is enabled and `rain_sensed` reports its current logical state.
 Each `active_stations` item has the same contract as an item from `/stations`.

 ### Station object and actions